web analytics

 Bikes

-In summer, bikes are a great way to get around, as the valley floor is almost flat in the central area around us.
+Bikes are a great way to get around, as the valley floor is almost flat in the central area around us.
 Bikes can be readily hired in many places locally.
+In winter you can hire fatbikes and we are right on the trails.

 Walking